picosonic/js13k-2020/README.md

 ![Coding Golf - Broken Links](big_screenshot.png?raw=true "Coding Golf - Broken Links")

-With planet Figadore ravaged by the Regulith virus, all sporting events have been cancelled.
+With planet Figadore ravaged by the Regolith virus, all sporting events have been cancelled.
 Determined to play a round of golf, Fred sneaks on to the "Coding Golf" island golfcourse where he works, to play a game.

 Your mission is to help Fred get the lowest score possible on each hole so that he can win the "Broken Links" championship trophy.